 1.7.3.1 Quality and Sterility of Standards, Reagents, Materials, and Media

 These checks must be documented and appropriate for the intended use.
-1.7.3.1.c, states that all applicable items must have and maintain the proper documentation as stated in V1M2 5.6.4.2.
+1.7.3.1.c, states that the laboratory, must have and maintain the proper documentation on all applicable items as in V1M2 5.6.4.2.